-Example 16.3: Creating an ArrayHandle that points to a provided std::vector.
+''' Example 16.5: Creating an ArrayHandle that points to a provided std::vector.

-'''

-std::vector<vtkm::Float32> dataBuffer;
+1 std::vector<vtkm::Float32> dataBuffer;

-// Populate dataBuffer with meaningful data.
+2 // Populate dataBuffer with meaningful data.
 Perhaps read data from a file.

-vtkm::cont::ArrayHandle<vtkm::Float32> inputArray =
+3 vtkm::cont::ArrayHandle<vtkm::Float32> inputArray =

-vtkm::cont::make_ArrayHandle(dataBuffer);

-'''
+5 vtkm::cont::make_ArrayHandle(dataBuffer, vtkm::CopyFlag::On); '''

-[WILL THIS DEFAULT BEHAVIOR CHANGE?]
-Be aware that vtkm::cont::make_ArrayHandle by default makes a shallow pointer copy.
-This means that if you change or delete the data provided, the internal state of ArrayHandle becomes invalid and undefined behavior can ensue.
-The most common manifestation of this error happens when a std::vector goes out of scope.
+As hinted at earlier, it is possible to send CopyFlag::Off to make_ArrayHandle to wrap an ArrayHandle around an existing C array or std::vector.
+Doing so allows you to send the data to the ArrayHandle without copying it.
+It also provides a mechanism for VTK-m to write directly into your array.
+However, be aware that if you change or delete the data provided, the internal state of ArrayHandle becomes invalid and undefined behavior can ensue.
+A common manifestation of this error happens when a std::vector goes out of scope.
 This subtle interaction will cause the vtkm::cont::ArrayHandle to point to an unallocated portion of the memory heap.
-For example, if the code in Example 16.3 were to be placed within a callable function or method, it could cause the vtkm::cont::ArrayHandle to become invalid.
+The following example provides an erroneous use of ArrayHandle and some ways to fix it.

-Example 16.4: Invalidating an ArrayHandle by letting the source std::vector leave scope.
+Example 16.6: Invalidating an ArrayHandle by letting the source std::vector leave scope.

 '''

-VTKM CONT

-1
+1 | VTKM_CONT vtkm::cont::ArrayHandle<vtkm::Float32> BadDataLoad()

-2

-vtkm::cont::ArrayHandle <vtkm::Float32> BadDataLoad()
+\mathbf{2}

+{

 3

-4

 std::vector<vtkm::Float32> dataBuffer;

-5

 // Populate dataBuffer with meaningful data.
 Perhaps read data from a file.

+4

+5

 6

+vtkm::cont::ArrayHandle<vtkm::Float32> inputArray =

 7

-vtkm::cont::ArrayHandle < vtkm::Float32 > inputArray =
+vtkm::cont::make_ArrayHandle(dataBuffer, vtkm::CopyFlag::Off);

 8

-vtkm::cont::make_ArrayHandle(dataBuffer);

 9

+return inputArray;

 10

-return inputArray;

-11

-// THIS IS WRONG!
+\prime\prime THIS IS WRONG!
 At this point dataBuffer goes out of scope and deletes its

-12

 // memory.
 However, inputArray has a pointer to that memory, which becomes an

-13
+11

+12

 // invalid pointer in the returned object.
 Bad things will happen when the

+13

+// ArrayHandle is used.

+1

 14

-// ArrayHandle is used.

 15

 16

+VTKM_CONT vtkm::cont::ArrayHandle<vtkm::Float32> SafeDataLoad1()

 17

-VTKM CONT
+| {

 18

-vtkm::cont::ArrayHandle<vtkm::Float32> SafeDataLoad()
+std::vector<vtkm::Float32> dataBuffer;

 19

+// Populate dataBuffer with meaningful data.
+Perhaps read data from a file.

 20

-std::vector<vtkm::Float32> dataBuffer;

 21

-// Populate dataBuffer with meaningful data.
-Perhaps read data from a file.
+vtkm::cont::ArrayHandle<vtkm::Float32> inputArray =

 22

+vtkm::cont::make_ArrayHandle(dataBuffer, vtkm::CopyFlag::On);

 23

-vtkm::cont::ArrayHandle<vtkm::Float32> inputArray =

 24

-vtkm::cont::make_ArrayHandle(dataBuffer, vtkm::CopyFlag::On);
+return inputArray;

 25

+// This is safe.

 26

-return inputArray;
+}

 27

-// This is safe.

-}

 28

+VTKM_CONT vtkm::cont::ArrayHandle<vtkm::Float32> SafeDataLoad2()

+29

+s

+30

+std::vector<vtkm::Float32> dataBuffer;

 '''